-Bulgaria may connect to Central European power grids5.
-April 2013. / SEE Energy News
+Bulgaria may connect to Central European power grids, SEE Energy News

 Hungary has invited Bulgaria to join the project for connecting the power grids of central European countries.